Instructions for Uploading and Maintaining your Courses

 Here is a good rule of thumb: Fall of next year - submitted beginning in December of this year, Spring of next year - submitted beginning in May of this year, Summer of next year - submitted beginning August of this year.

 How late can I submit a course upload?

-We understand that it can be a challenge to coordinate all of the details of your course.
-However, we ask that courses that have an add date within 10 days of your submission date not be included in your upload.
+We understand it can be a challenge to coordinate all of the details of your course.
+However, we ask that course sections which have an Add Date within 10 days of your submission date not be included in your course upload file submission.